MichaelHallik/MichaelHallik.github.io/_posts/2021-11-15-Robot-Framework-Crypto-Library.md

 <h1 class="post"> <a name="Installing the CryptoLibrary"> Installing the CryptoLibrary </a> </h1>

-The CryptoLibrary requires Python 3 or higher.
+The CryptoLibrary requires Python 3.6 or higher.

-We can install it using pip (if you have a Python 3 version that is below 3.4, you will first have to install pip separately):
+We can install it using pip:

 	pip install robotframework-crypto